skywind3000/asyncrun.vim/README.md

 	.svn .git .hg .root .project

-If none of the parent directories contains these **root markers** the directory of the current file is used as the project root.
+If none of the parent directories contains these **root markers**, the directory of the current file is used as the project root.
 And the default root markers can also be changed by option `g:asyncrun_rootmarkers`:

 	:let g:asyncrun_rootmarkers = ['.svn', '.git', '.root', '.bzr', '_darcs', 'build.xml']